 Conflicts of Interest

-CG has received funding previously from manufacturers for the study of disinfectants, including the Clorox Company, Allied Biosciences, AK Steel, the Consumer Specialty Products Association, the American Water Works Research Foundation, and the University of Arizona transfer research initiative fund. however not for this project.
+CG has received funding previously from manufacturers for the study of disinfectants, including the Clorox Company, Allied Biosciences, AK Steel, the Consumer Specialty Products Association, the American Water Works Research Foundation, and the University of Arizona transfer research initiative fund.
+AW has received funding previously from GOJO Industries, Inc., and ZoonoUSA however not for this project.

 Funding Source